Best MPG cars 2024

 Then, there are petrol and diesel engines, sometimes with mild hybrid assistance, which can be cheaper and offer greater fuel economy on a long run in some instances.

-Best cars for fuel economy
+Best mpg cars

 We've listed the most efficient cars from each group below.
 The figures are pulled from a database that uses the WLTP testing procedure, which is slightly better than the system it replaced, but the figures it produces should still be taken with a pinch of salt.